outbrowsed/syntralite21k/readme.md

 ---

 Demo:
-Download index.html open it and see it urself
+Download singlefile.html open it and see it urself, or go to <https://outbrowsed.github.io/syntralite21k/>
 ---

 ## Features